Skip to main content

 Q: How do I monitor performance?

-VCAL Server exposes Prometheus metrics at:
+VCAL Semantic Cache exposes Prometheus metrics at:

 /metrics